averagewagon/cEDH-Decklist-Database/_includes/markdown/tables/meme.md

-These decks are categorized as "Meme", meaning they meet the following requirements
-- Joke decks, parodies, gimmicky decks, or otherwise comedic lists.
-- Eelatively known to the online cEDH community.

-# At the moment, we are not accepting submissions for "Meme" decks
+# Our meme section is deprecated.
+We will remove the category at a later date.
+We are not accepting new submissions for this category.

+If there are any questions about this choice, please visit our [Discord server](https://discord.gg/BXPyu2P).